 Netflix to Cash in on the Global Demand for Korean Content

-Riding on the wave of momentum from South Korean filmmaker Bong Joon-ho’s Academy Awards winning film Parasite and the success of Korean original series such as Squid Game and All of Us Are Dead, the South Korean entertainment industry has been a global demand in their content like never before.
+Riding on the wave of momentum from South Korean filmmaker Bong Joon-ho’s Academy Awards winning film Parasite and the success of Korean original series such as Squid Game and All of Us Are Dead, the South Korean entertainment industry has been a global demand like never before.
 Add this to the success of Korean webtoons, and Kpop and it is a no-brainer that Netflix will continue to invest in Korean content.

 Korean films have also found global success thanks to hits such as Okja, Alive, Space Sweepers, and Train to Busan.
 The Netflix documentary on BLACKPINK: Light Up the Sky was a worldwide hit for those looking for their Kpop fix.
 This shows that the investment that Netflix makes in international content isn’t just to help build out its audience in these new markets.
 The international content they created gives additional options for their established viewers in the US.